Facebook The Media Company If It Looks Like A Duck

 - At the end of 2014, Facebook Messenger MAUs were just of all Facebook users, but by the end of 2016 the share had risen to – virtual saturation

-- Facebook has two strategic imperatives: get users more engaged on its core platform, and build new revenue streams for them of consumers watch videos on Facebook, representing of Facebook’s weekly active users
+- Facebook has two strategic imperatives: get users more engaged on its core platform, and build new revenue streams for them there of consumers watch videos on Facebook, representing of Facebook’s weekly active users

 - Facebook has become a one trick pony – of Facebook’s 2015 revenues were from advertising